janotherson/shaker/doc/source/usage.rst

     * ``interval`` - seconds between periodic bandwidth reports, defaults to `1 s`
     * ``bandwidth`` - for UDP, bandwidth to send at in bits/sec, defaults to `1 Mbit/s`
     * ``threads`` - number of parallel client threads to run
-    * ``host`` - the address of destination host to run the tool against, defaults to IP address of slave agent
+    * ``host`` - the address of destination host to run the tool against, defaults to IP address of minion agent
     * ``datagram_size`` - the size of UDP datagrams
     * ``mss`` - set TCP maximum segment size